-- 24.2 Within the Green Belt, development will be restricted to those uses that are deemed appropriate in the context of PPG2 and which maintain openness.
-For all other types of development it will be necessary for the applicant to demonstrate very special circumstances to warrant the granting of any planning permission for development. - 24.3 The main purpose of the Green Belt in Trafford is to keep land open and free from development to maintain the character and identity of individual settlements and to enhance the environmental and recreational value of the countryside. - 24.4 This Policy will assist the Council in its aim to create sustainable communities by concentrating new development in urban areas particularly the regional centre and inner area and town centres. - 24.5 National Green Belt planning policy guidance PPG2 describes the purpose of including land within the Green Belt, the objectives for the use of land in the Green Belt, defines appropriate and inappropriate development in the Green Belt, and advises on defining Green Belt boundaries for the long term and on safeguarding land to meet future development needs. - 24.6 This Core Strategy Policy sets out strict control of development in the open countryside areas.
-For the avoidance of any doubt no new building other than that within the first three categories of appropriate development listed in paragraph 3.4 of PPG2 will be allowed in the "washed over" village settlements of Dunham Town, Dunham Woodhouses and Warburton. - 24.7 In relation to the "washed over" village settlements of Warburton, Dunham Town and Dunham Woodhouses, parts of all three of which are designated as Conservation Areas, the Council considers that the scope for further in-filling development is effectively exhausted and that further development, other than in the very limited circumstances prescribed in paragraphs 2.11 and 3.4 of PPG2, would adversely affect the character of these settlements. - 24.8 Supplementary Planning Documents will set out specific criteria in relation to new residential development, conversion of buildings and house extensions in the Green
+- Within the Green Belt, development will be restricted to those uses that are deemed appropriate in the context of national guidance and which maintain openness.
+For all other types of development it will be necessary for the applicant to demonstrate very special circumstances to warrant the granting of any planning permission for development. - The main purpose of the Green Belt in Trafford is to keep land open and free from development to maintain the character and identity of individual settlements and to enhance the environmental and recreational value of the countryside. - This Policy will assist the Council in its aim to create sustainable communities by concentrating new development in urban areas particularly the regional centre and in near area and town centres. - National planning guidance covering Green Belt describes the purpose of including land within the Green Belt, the objectives for the use of land in the Green Belt, defines appropriate and inappropriate development in the Green Belt, and advises on defining Green Belt boundaries for the long term and on safeguarding land to meet future development needs. - This Core Strategy Policy sets out strict control of development in the open countryside areas.
+For the avoidance of any doubt no new building other than that covered by national guidance will be allowed in the "washed over" village settlements of Dunham Town, Dunham Woodhouses and Warburton.

+- In relation to the "washed over" village settlements of Warburton, Dunham Town and Dunham Woodhouses, parts of all three of which are designated as Conservation Areas, the Council considers that the scope for further in-filling development is effectively exhausted and that further development, other than in the very limited circumstances would adversely affect the character of these settlements. - Supplementary Planning Documents will set out specific criteria in relation to new residential development, conversion of buildings and house extensions in the Green Belt.